-You know you have celiac disease if you have been tested by your doctor and diagnosed by your doctor.
-There are over 300+ symptoms of celiac disease and you can not be diagnosed soley based on symptoms, you need to be tested for it.
+You know you have celiac disease if you have been tested and diagnosed by your doctor.
+There are over 300+ symptoms of celiac disease and you can not be diagnosed solely based on symptoms, you need to be tested for it.

 There are over 300+ known symptoms of celiac disease, some common ones are: